Skip to content

 \[ {:( -int_Omega nabla * (mu grad u) phi dx , = , int_Omega mu (grad phi) * (grad u) dx ), ( , - , int_(cc"I" uu cc"I"_v) "jump"(phi bb n) * "avg"(mu grad u) dS - int_(cc"I" uu cc"I"_v) "jump"(u bb n) * "avg"(mu grad phi) dS ), ( , + , int_(cc"I" uu cc"I"_v) sigma "avg"(mu) "jump"(u bb n) * "jump"(phi bb n) dS ) :} \]

-where σ is a penalty parameter (see Epshteyn and Riviere, 2007).
+where σ is a penalty parameter.

 Epshteyn, Y., & Rivière, B. (2007).
 Estimation of penalty parameters for symmetric interior penalty Galerkin methods.
 Journal of Computational and Applied Mathematics, 206(2), 843-872.